pdemonaco/pdemon-duplicacy/README.md

 ## Limitations

 Testing has been limited at this point.
 A few call-outs worth noting:

 * There is no official ebuild for duplicacy.
-I have a binary distribution based ebuild on my personal overlay [here](https://github.com/pdemonaco/overlay/tree/master/app-backup/duplicacy-bin).
+I have a binary distribution based ebuild on my [personal overlay](https://github.com/pdemonaco/overlay/tree/master/app-backup/duplicacy-bin).
 * This module is currently limited to the b2 backend.
 * I've only tested this on my personal home environment using the b2 (Backblaze) backend.
 As of this writing this consists entirely of Gentoo machines running duplicacy 2.1.1.
 * Currently it assumes your machine is capable of sending outbound mail.
 I'm planning to build a separate module for managing a simple smtp engine in the future.